lsc-sde/lsc-sde/docs/Systems-Administrators-Guide/Security/Networking.md

 layout: page
 ---

+## Network Policies
-The solution should impose a strict network policy allowing traffic only to services that need it.
+The solution should impose a [strict network policies](../../Architecture/Supporting-Services/Calico.md) allowing traffic only to services that need it.

+## Encryption In Transit
+All network traffic within the system uses encryption in transit via TLS v1.2, certificates are issued within the solution.
+It is recommended that when implementing the solution, that you place the public endpoints of the solution behind a Web Application Firewall to further protect the system.